Acribbs/siteymlgen/README.md

 to control the layout of an Rmarkdown website.
 Often writing the
 \_site.yml can be the most annoying task when generating a webite using Rmarkdown, particularly when there are multiple tabs and sub tabs.
-The `siteymlgen_init()` function should be placed in a code cell of your index.Rmd file.
+The `init()` function should be placed in a code cell of your index.Rmd file.
 When your other `.Rmd` files are named according to the siteymlgen convention then the \_site.yml will automatically populate.

 ## Installation